oderby/owenderby.com/content/blog/2016-election-pa-results.md

 !-->

-First, note that once we take the absolute impact of each county into account, the race appears much closer (as seen by the closeness of the total size of the two bars).
-Second, also note how clearly this figure illustrates the outsized influence Philadelphia county has, as discussed above.
-Finally, notice how the number of marginal votes for republicans don't seem to be correlated strongly with VD (if they were, we'd expect to see each section get progressively smaller from left to right, as the VD and marginal vote yield decreased simultaneously).
+First, note that once we take the absolute impact of each county into account, the race appears much closer.
+Second, also note how clearly this figure illustrates the outsized influence Philadelphia county has, which appears as the largest blue bar.
+Finally, notice how the number of marginal votes for Republicans don't seem to be correlated strongly with VD (if they were, we'd expect to see each section get progressively smaller from left to right).

 But to really understand how Trump won, we need to understand the delta - how things changed since the last presidential election in 2012.